Vegetarian bee hoon

 Vegetarian bee hoon is a Singaporean noodle dish which comprises vegetarian spring rolls, fried tofu skin, and mock meats made from gluten.
 Usually, the bee hoon is fried first and put in a large container, when an order is placed, other cooked ingredients are added to the bee hoon.
+Vegetarian bee hoon and other Chinese vegetarian culinary dishes are said to have originated from vegetarian restaurants established by Chinese Buddhist women.